Hiding the Toolbar

 If you'd rather choose when to open Read&Write yourself, make sure to close the toolbar before exiting a Doc or Slide by clicking the Hide button on the right end of the toolbar:

-If you close the toolbar by clicking on the Read&Write for Google Chrome purple puzzle icon on the Chrome toolbar (as shown below) it will close the toolbar but it will also hide the toolbar tab in Docs and Slides:
+You can also close the toolbar by clicking on the Read&Write for Google Chrome purple puzzle icon on the Chrome toolbar (as shown below) and it will close the toolbar but it will also hide the toolbar tab in Docs and Slides:

-To activate the purple puzzle piece tab, click on the purple puzzle icon on the Chrome toolbar and the tab will reappear in a Doc or Slide.
+To reactivate Read&Write for Google Chrome, click the purple puzzle piece tab, click on the purple puzzle icon on the Chrome toolbar and the tab will reappear in a Doc or Slide.

 In summary, the toolbar won't "remember" to stay closed in a Doc or Slide unless the Hide button is clicked: